Bryan Clauson: Racing career

 Despite his move to NASCAR, Clauson returned to his dirt-track roots on January 12, racing in the Chili Bowl, an indoor Midget race in Tulsa, Oklahoma, featuring some of the top names in racing, such as Jeff Gordon, Tony Stewart, Kasey Kahne, Jason Leffler, Gary Scelzi, Cruz Pedregon, Bobby Santos III, Brett Hearn and Tim McCreadie.
 After starting the feature mid-pack, he finished fourth overall.

 In 2008, Clauson started the season in the No. 41 Polaroid/Texaco Havoline Dodge for Ganassi in the Nationwide Series, but was replaced by Kyle Krisiloff.
 He then drove the No. 40 Fastenal entry for Ganassi, filling in for Dario Franchitti in select races.
 He won his 1st pole at Daytona in July, but was replaced full-time by Franchitti the week after.

-He was set to make his Cup debut at the Bank of America 500 at Lowe's Motor Speedway driving the No. 40 Target/MotorStorm: Pacific Rift Dodge but qualifying was rained out and the team, which did not have enough owner points, did not qualify.
+Clauson was set to make his Cup debut at the Bank of America 500 at Lowe's Motor Speedway driving the No. 40 Target/MotorStorm: Pacific Rift Dodge but qualifying was rained out and the team, which did not have enough owner points, did not qualify.
 His second attempt at his Cup Series debut ended the same way at Atlanta Motor Speedway.
 Qualifying was rained out for the race on October 26, 2008; he would have driven the No. 40 Guitar Hero World Tour Dodge.
 In his first actual attempt at Texas, Clauson failed to qualify.